AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 As for unknowns - who knows whether the ergonomics, temperature, CO2 / air quality level, noise level, job specialization, or problem solving affects JS.
 The best thing we can do here is to experiment with it ourselves and make subjective ratings during those days, or to hold on for better studies in the future.
 It is unknown to what *extent* sleep affects JS but it almost certainly does in some way.
 The same for stress level, but good stress is different from bad stress.
 Also, your job satisfaction may be mediated by conforming to the evaluations around you (social information processing), but it's hard to know by how much.

-Also the correlation between small talking on the job, physical demands of the job, and interacting with people outside of the organisation are so small that they are not worth paying attention to.
+Also the correlation between small talking on the job, physical demands of the job, and interacting with people outside of the organization are so small that they are not worth paying attention to.
 Creative jobs are also slightly more satisfying than non, but not so much that you should weigh it highly.

 Now for the cream of the crop: what actual job should you select for?

 The most important take away that I haven't highlighted yet is the strength of correlation that Social Support received - a whopping .59, even more than JCM.
 Recall that social support is a measurement of how assisting your supervisors and coworkers are.
 How this affects us is that making sure that you like the people that you work with will have the largest effect on whether you will likely find your job satisfying or not, so make sure to get this one right.
-Obviously you won't know the people in your organisation until you work there, but you should keep this knowledge in your mind to weigh each job that you try.
+Obviously you won't know the people in your organization until you work there, but you should keep this knowledge in your mind to weigh each job that you try.
 This criteria is starting to be acknowledged by many orgs and they are referring to it as "culture fit".

 Okay so you know you should work with people you like, but in which type of job?
 As mentioned earlier, there are [job listings](https://joboutlook.gov.au/A-Z) out there that you could systematically go through, but it wouldn't help for 3 reasons: they don't list the criteria you care about for each job (like the JCM), you don't know how much personal fit you have for each job, and it's overwhelming.
 They usually only list pay scales and growth of the industry which is not very meaningful.